HurlesGroupSanger/DeNovoWEST/README.md

 For each of the main text figures, there is a separate Rmarkdown file or directory with the code to generate the figures from the provided input files.

+## Weight creation

+We have provided an Rmarkdown that gives an overview of how to create the positive predictive value (PPV) weights that are used as part of `DeNovoWEST`.
+We have included some warnings about applying this aspect of the pipeline to other datasets in that directory's README.